akka/akka-management/bootstrap-joining-demo/aws-api/README.md

 Step 4: Create Security Group
 -----------------------------

-Since we want to run an Akka cluster on these instances, they have to be able to talk to each other: the TCP ports we care about are 2551 and 19999.
+Since we want to run an an Akka cluster on these instances, they have to be able to talk to each other: the TCP ports we care about are 2551 and 19999.
 However, we don't want to open these ports to the whole wide world.
 In the Amazon Cloud, instances can *privately* communicate with each other if they are part of the same security group *and* if the proper inbound rules are set.

-Create a security group called, for example, "akka-cluster".
-Once the security group is created, select it and go to edit inbound rules.
+Create a security group called "akka-cluster".
+Once the security group is created, select it and go to "edit inbound rules".
 First, add a custom TCP rule to allow yourself ssh access (port: 22, source: My IP).
 Then, add two custom TCP rules (for ports 19999, 2551) using a custom source: the ID of the security group.

 See the screenshot below.